Editor’s note: Last

 As the culmination of my trip, I was honored to deliver a public talk about the writing and findings of Teaching the Movement.
 Students, faculty and community members attended my presentation, “Losing History?
 The State of Civil Rights Education 2011.”
 In it, I argued that although projects like Whitman’s will not fix our inadequate state history standards, they show that change is possible.
 Model programs like Whitman’s initiative engage communities in conversations about change while making classrooms better.

 Shuster holds a Ph.D. in educational studies from Claremont Graduate University.
-She is the principal researcher and author of Teaching the Movement: The State of Civil Rights Education in the United States 2011.
+She is the principal researcher and author of Teaching the Movement: The State of Civil Rights Education in the United States 2011 and Teaching the Movement 2014.